TrellixVulnTeam/swahilipython_SCMU/Doc/library/threading.rst

 Timer Objects
 -------------

-This class represents an action that should be run only after a certain amount of time has passed --- a timer.  :class:`Timer` is a subclass of :class:`Thread` and as such also functions as an example of creating custom threads.
+This kundi represents an action that should be run only after a certain amount of time has passed --- a timer.  :class:`Timer` is a subkundi of :class:`Thread` and as such also functions as an example of creating custom threads.

 Timers are started, as with threads, by calling their :meth:`~Timer.start`